GonzaloVolonterio/vue-notes-pinia/README.md

 ## Create a user for real database: you can post, edit and delete notes.

 ## 🚀 Functionalities
 - **Sign Up/Login:** Ability to create new users and log in.
-If you prefer to log in with an existing user in the database (Login: hercilioluzs@gmail.com, Password: 161091).
+If you prefer to log in with an existing user in the database

 - **Notes Creation:** Add your notes easily.